SKÖLIOSIS WEEK 17: PURPLE HEARTS — Vikings 23, Lions 10

 Next Year Prediction: Justin Jefferson returns to glory, putting up 2000 yards and more importantly a healthy dose of TDs to boot with over 10 playing with his new and improved QB, who goes by his newly adopted alter ego NUEVE…

-In the end, the best part of Thursday’s game was seeing Harry the Hitman play one of his career best games with 3 tackles, 2 for a loss, 1 INT and 1 sacks.
-He was the maestro of this epic Christmas Nutcracker performance and he got emotional in his post game interview, leaving many to speculate this could be Harry’s last season.
+In the end, the best part of Thursday’s game was seeing Harry the Hitman play one of his career best games with 3 tackles, 2 for a loss, 1 INT and 1 sack.
+He was the maestro of this epic Christmas Nutcracker performance, and he got emotional in his post game interview, leaving many to speculate this could be Harry’s last season.

 Which very well could hinge on whether we can retain Coach Flores for another year who’s contract is up this year, meaning he could easily be poached by another team.